USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 USPS International Mail & Shipping

-USPS offers international shipping as well, with a variety of delivery times available.
+The USPS also offers international shipping, with various delivery times available.

 USPS International Shipping Services | USPS Delivery Time |